GerryDazoo/Slinger/README.txt

 To watch your slingbox use a media player that supports http streaming.
 I've tested VLC, OBS studio, ffplayer and mxplayer. http://your_ip_address_or_FQDN:your_port_number/slingbox your_port_number defaults to 8080 but you can override that with the port= entry in the SERVER section of config.ini file. i.e. http://192.168.1.10:8080/slingbox

-Note: The first time you run the server it will connect to the web to download a file with the proper encryption keys for you sling box.
-I'll try to intergrate that code as some point to remove this step.
-You python interpreter will need the "requests" module installed to make this work.

 To access the Remote control functionality use the same IP address and port number but replace slingbox with Remote into any ol' web browser. i.e. http://192.168.1.10:8080/Remote